Skip to content

 Whether you want to admit it or not, you probably enjoy giving and receiving gifts.
 There is no denying the special moment when you receive a wrapped package and get to find out what’s inside.
 Or, as the gift giver, when you get to watch someone you love as they smile opening your present.
 This day is devoted to instilling a lifelong love of reading, especially in children, and providing books for children in need.

 This day originally started in the United Kingdom.
 However, over the years the day has spread and book lovers around the world now partake in the celebrations.
-The holiday was started by Amy Broadmoore and her son, through Delightful Children’s Books, who conceived the original idea in 2012, after noticing a need for books for children in underfunded areas.
-The mother-son duo then worked with Zoe Toft to develop the day.
-After creating the event and working on developing celebrations and incentives, they passed the day over to Emma Perry in 2013, who currently runs the day’s website.
-The site defines the day as a “100% volunteer initiative aimed at increasing children’s access to and enthusiasm for books.”
+The holiday was started by Amy Broadmoore (an American blogger at Delightful Children’s Books) and her son, who conceived the original idea in 2012 after noticing a need for books for children in underfunded areas.

-While Book Giving Day does not host large organized events, they instead encourage volunteers to act out of their own goodwill.
+While Book Giving Day does not host large organized events, they do encourage volunteers to act out of their own goodwill.
 Volunteers, or holiday celebrators, are encouraged to gift a book to a child.
 This book can be your favorite book, one you haven’t read, or one you think a child would love.
-This day is now celebrated officially in over 44 countries, with countries participating in six out of the seven continents!
+This day is now celebrated officially in over 47 countries, with countries participating in six out of the seven continents!

 International Book Giving Day Timeline